 “In art, every palette leads to the next, every completed work leads to a new one, where the connection, even just a hint, remains.” – Yuroz

-Ten years later, Yuroz emerged with Basking (2015), a second in his Woman in Red Series.
+Ten years later, Yuroz emerged with Basking (2015), a second in his Woman in Red Series, a study to his third painting, Reclining Woman in Red (2015).
 Still in thought, however, the mood while reserved turns more relaxed.
 We see her face hinting a half-smile while she lies seductively in what seems like a private setting.

 Is she in the room with her date in the middle of a visual foreplay, allowing her date to bask in her allure, with a deliberately extended torso while she twists her body imperceptibly like a cat on the prowl?
 Or is she alone after a promising date, savoring their amorous exchange, with her basking in her own dreamy state, looking forward to the next occasion for their tender togetherness?